-M1 Finance and Betterment, two standouts in the robo-advisory industry, offer investors a completely different experience from one another.
+M1 Finance and Betterment, two standouts in the online investing space, offer investors a completely different experience from one another.

-In the guide below, we’re picking apart Betterment and M1 Finance, from their prices to their features and portfolio options, to help you pick the right platform.
+In the guide below, we’re picking apart Betterment and M1 Finance, from their prices to their features and portfolio options, to help you choose the right platform.

 M1 Finance vs Betterment: The Basics

 Here’s a side-by-side breakdown of what M1 and Betterment have to offer.